 New Guinea is the largest islands on this list at 303,381 square miles.
-New Guinea is shared by Papua New Guinea in the east and Indonesia in the west.
+Indonesia controlls the western part of the island while Papua New Guinea controls the eastern part.
 New Guinea is home to Indonesia's highest mountain, the Puncak Jaya.

 Second is Borneo with a land of area of 288,869 square miles.
 Its governance and territory is shared with Brunei and Malaysia.
 Indonesia owns 73% of the island while Malaysia owns 26%, and Brunei owns 1% of the island.
 The Indonesian portion of the island is often referred to as Kalimantan.

 Third is Sumatra with 184,954 square miles of land area.
-It is known for its monster flower the Rafflesia arnoldii, and the 2004 Indian Ocean Tsunami that devastated and caused the death of thousands of islanders.
+Sumatra is the largest island controlled wholly by Indonesia.
+The island is known for its monster flower the Rafflesia arnoldii, and the 2004 Indian Ocean Tsunami that devastated and caused the death of thousands of islanders.

-In the Nineteenth Century, Indonesia was a colony of the Netherlands and was known as “the Netherlands' Indies.”
+In the 19th Century, Indonesia was a colony of the Netherlands and was known as “the Netherlands' Indies.”
 Only in 1945 did Indonesia declare independence after seemingly 350 years of foreign domination of oppression and violence.
-The many islands of Indonesia contributed to the socioeconomic advances in the country with raw materials exports that eventually resulted into high aspirations of state formation, economic integration, and globalization.
-Industrialization also became a central focus from the 1930s in the island of Java.
-Modern economic recovery began in 1966 with President Soeharto, but ended with the 1977 financial crisis.
+The many islands of Indonesia contributed to the socioeconomic advances in the country with raw materials exports that eventually resulted in high aspirations of state formation, economic integration, and globalization.
+Today, Indonesia is a world leader in the production of rice, coffee, tea, rubber, and spices.

 The Biggest Islands Of Indonesia